 It’s because of these experiences that I now have a better sense of what it takes to i) find the right intern(s) for the right job(s) and ii) how to get these intern(s) to give you their best all awhile working with you for free (something that fits your budget).

-Continue reading “How To Get, Teach, And Work With The GREAT Interns”
+Continue reading “How To Hire, Teach, And Work With GREAT Interns”

 Last night my 16 year old brother and I got into a fight.
 There was this misunderstanding, which led him to believe that I was ordering him to help me with my projects.
 “Jonathan, I’m really busy, I have so many things to do, and now I’m stressed.”

 I wasn’t trying to stress him out.
 I was rather probing him to see if he had the time to help me film my projects.
 To give you some context, my 16 year old brother is also a filmmaker: many of his shorts have gone on to win awards, be broadcasted at the LA film festival, and now he will be directing the biggest project ever given to him (for his school).